May 31 – June 5, 2020

 Joseph Gascho, University of Michigan

-This workshop is open to keyboard players regardless of their specific experience with early instruments.
-Primarily intended for collegiate-level musicians, the Institute also welcome amateurs and young professionals for an immersion in early keyboard performance.
-The University of Michigan has a large collection of harpsichords and fortepianos for participants’ practice and performance.
+The workshop is open to all keyboard players regardless of their specific experience with early instruments.
+Primarily intended for collegiate-level musicians, UMEKI also welcomes amateurs and young professionals.
+The University of Michigan has a large collection of harpsichords and fortepianos for both practice and performance by workshop participants.